ogoodman/serf/demos/simple/README.md

 result in duplication of the child.
 This may or may not be a problem, but if sharing is what is wanted, the child object should be saved first.

+#### The `_save` trick

+As we have noted, persistent objects can call `self.ref._save()` to ensure that their persistent state is saved whenever it changes.

+Unfortunately this approach has the drawback that it won't work until the object gets its `ref` member.
+Since we might want to do various things with a new persistent object before we first save it, it seems we should write a `_save` method which checks for the `ref` member first.

+In fact, we can simply write a do-nothing `_save` method and `Storage` will automatically replace it with a working one whenever the object is saved or instantiated.

+A `_save` method will also be added to any nested persisted instances that have a `_save` method place-holder, even though they won't get their own `ref`.
+The added method will save the persistent object (the one with the `ref`) in which it is contained.
+This enables it to ensure that changes to its own persistent state do not go unsaved.

+Because writing

+    def _save(self):
+        pass

+is highly confusing, we recommend instead importing `save_fn` from `serf.storage` and doing

+    _save = save_fn

+in the class.
+Then if the reader wonders what this method does, they will at least see an explanation as to why it does nothing.

 Events and Subscriptions
 ------------------------